-A Council member who is appointed to Council under section 10(1)(q) of the ANU Act may be removed from office by the responsible Minister under section 30 of the PGPA Act, where the Council member has contravened their duties as an official.
+A Council member who is appointed to Council under section 10(1)(q) of the ANU Act may be removed from office by the responsible Minister under section 30 of the PGPA Act, where the The Australian National University - Council Charter 9 of 15

+Council member has contravened their duties as an official.
 Such removal will be conducted in accordance with the procedures provided for in the PGPA Act.